Reference for the Mosaic class Views::StrokePath

 Please note, buffered views may occupy a lot of video memory.
 Use this feature with prudence, e.g. during active animations only.
 After the animation is done, set the property to the value 'false' in order to free the video memory.

 property color Color = #FFFFFFFF;

 The property 'Color' controls the color of the entire path.
-Changes of this property will be immediately reflected in the properties ColorTL, ColorTR, ColorBL and ColorBR.
 Thus this property is useful if no gradients are desired.
+The resulting colors can additionally be modulated by the values specified in the properties ColorTL, ColorTR, ColorBL and ColorBR.

 property color ColorBL = #FFFFFFFF;

 property color ColorBR = #FFFFFFFF;